Consultation update and clarification on plans at Freshwater West Beach, Pembrokeshire

 In Wales the interconnector cable will come ashore at Freshwater West in Pembrokeshire and connect to the grid at the Pembroke substation.
 A planning application will be submitted to Pembrokeshire County Council and Pembrokeshire Coast National Park Authority for the onshore components of the project, and to Natural Resources Wales for the marine components.

-In response to concerns that have been raised specifically in relation to the impact on Freshwater West beach, as outlined in a recent petition, Tom Brinicombe, Planning & Permitting Manager for Wales, has clarified:
+In response to concerns that have been raised specifically in relation to the impact on Freshwater West beach, as outlined in a recent petition, Tom Brinicombe, planning & permitting consultant for Greenlink in Wales, has clarified:

 “We fully appreciate the beauty of Freshwater West Beach and its value to local residents, visitorsand wildlife and we recognise that some might have concerns about potential damage during construction.
 It is for this reason that we have been working very hard with independent experts on a range of environmental and technical surveys, the results of which will help us to design the project sensitively and minimise impacts.